Airflow-Aware

 uv.lock phantom diff diagnostic

-that returns after git checkout HEAD -- uv.lock followed by the next
+git checkout HEAD -- uv.lock + the next uv sync — is almost always

 4. Code style — Ruff + Mypy